intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 ## Disuse Can Hide Problems {#disuse}

+There are many examples of extension points in protocols that have been either completely unused, or their use was so infrequent that they could no longer be relied upon to function correctly.

+### TLS

 Transport Layer Security (TLS) {{?TLS12=RFC5246}} provides examples of where a design that is objectively sound fails when incorrectly implemented.
 TLS provides examples of failures in protocol version negotiation and extensibility.